RTMP Server Hosting: What It Is and How to Access It

 Setting Up Your Own RTMP Server

-If you are not using an online video platform, it is possible to access RTMP server hosting on your own website.
+If you are not using a live video streaming platform, accessing RTMP server hosting on your website is possible.
 Some development experience will come in handy, so if you don’t have that experience, it is wise to hire someone who does.
 Either way, there are a few tools you can use.

 Creating a private RTMP server will vary depending on the tools you use.
 We recommend checking out Doug Johnson’s RTMP server setup video tutorial for a technical walkthrough of this process with Nginx.

-One benefit of creating your own easy RTMP server is that you have the power to adjust it to meet your specific needs and video source.
-This comes into play when you are streaming different types of events requiring different latency levels.
+One benefit of creating your own accessible RTMP server is that you have the power to adjust it to meet your specific needs and video source.
+That comes into play when you stream different events requiring different latency levels.

 For example, a little latency is helpful if you are concerned about a potential mishap (think wardrobe malfunction, foul language, or sharing of improper information).
 However, if you’re focusing on peer-to-peer streaming, the lower the latency, the better.

 Again, this approach is much more technical and will likely require support from a developer with relevant experience.
-Even though it’s a long process and can be more difficult to make your own RTMP server, sometimes a custom approach from scratch is the solution your organization truly needs.
+Even though it’s a long process and it can be more challenging to make your own RTMP server, sometimes a custom approach from scratch is the solution your organization truly needs.

 RTMP Alternatives

-RTMP is one of the oldest internet protocols around, having been around for two decades.
+RTMP is one of the oldest internet streaming protocols, having been around for two decades.
 Today, it’s also used to create live streams.
 During that time, live streaming has evolved.
-Live streams are now available on all internet-enabled devices, not just web browsers.
+As a result, live streams are now available on all internet-enabled devices, not just web browsers.

 Apple designed HLS, which stands for HTTP Live Streaming.
-HLS is used for last-mile delivery and is the most used streaming protocol for that purpose.
-HLS is scalable and compatible with mobile devices, web browsers, streaming services, and other streaming devices.
-It is generally used with RTMP, creating a great first and last-mile video delivery system.
+HLS is used for last-mile delivery and is the most used video streaming protocol for that purpose.
+HLS is scalable and compatible with mobile devices, web browsers, streaming services, and other devices.
+In addition, it is generally used with RTMP, creating a great first and last-mile video delivery system.

 RTSP, which stands for Real-Time Streaming Protocol, is used for the last mile of the streaming process.
-RTSP takes your video from the cloud to the video player via a streaming service.
-RTSP allows the viewer to play, pause, and rewind the video, features people expect today with their video content.
+RTSP takes your live video from the cloud to the player via a streaming service.
+In addition, RTSP allows the viewer to play, pause, and rewind the video, features people expect today with their video content.

 WebRTC, which stands for Web Real-Time Communication, is an open-source protocol.
-It is used to help with real-time communications, such as live streams.
+It’s used to help with real-time communications, such as live streams.
 This internet protocol supports ultra-low latency, with as little as 500 millisecond delays.
-WebRTC works best for small broadcasts with low numbers of viewers or participants.
+As a result, WebRTC works best for small broadcasts with low numbers of viewers or participants.

 SRT, which stands for Secure Reliable Transport, is a new internet protocol for first-mile delivery.
-It is designed to support low-latency streaming.
-It is designed to optimize bandwidth.
+It’s designed to support low-latency streaming.
+In addition, it is designed to optimize bandwidth.
 The biggest drawback to SRT right now is that it is new, which means a full array of platforms doesn’t support it.

-As RTMP is an older streaming protocol, it is useful to be aware of alternatives and up-and-coming protocols that could eventually take its place.
+As RTMP is an older streaming protocol, it is helpful to be aware of alternatives and up-and-coming protocols that could eventually take its place.

 Conclusion